-NOTE 8.
+NOTE 9.
 SUBSEQUENT EVENTS

-The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the financial statements were issued.
-Other than as described in these financial statements, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the condensed financial statements were issued.
+Other than as described below, the Company did not identify any subsequent events that would have required adjustment or disclosure in the condensed financial statements.